Providing pathways to possibilities for students in STEM

 - Alan Cheng, High School Superintendent, NYC Public Schools

 A central goal of the MƒA STEM Futures Cohort is to learn how comprehensive, multi-year support—grounded in excellent teaching—can help more students from historically underrepresented backgrounds thrive in STEM fields.
 The MƒA Board of Directors will review the project’s progress in December 2027, with the goal of informing future efforts and broader policy conversations about equity in STEM education.
-The MƒA STEM Futures Cohort is made possible with financial support from the Simons Foundation, Gotham Gives, the Overdeck Foundation, Liz Simons, and Glen Whitney.
+The MƒA STEM Futures Cohort is made possible with financial support from the Simons Foundation, Gotham Gives, the Overdeck Foundation, Liz Simons, and an anonymous donor.